alejandrosocorro/pyprog/README.md

-# Pyprog

-Python programs to practice or demonstrate skills.
+Programs to practice or demonstrate skills.

-This project contains Python programs for perfecting programming skills.

-Some are in Jupyter (IPython) notebooks, some in .py files.